kmpoppe/fhrsPlugin/README.md

 The menu "Get information" will get the data from FHRS that belongs to the fhrs:id, that's already set in the object.
 If there is none, the action is cancelled.

-The menu "Search entry" looks up establishments in FHRS using this three options in order:
+The menu "Search entry" looks up establishments in FHRS using this two options in order:

 1. name and address
 2. address only
-3. name only

 The search result is displayed in a list for you to pick the right establishment.
 After choosing one the merge dialog will show.